Winning isn’t about medals

 For most of us it’s only about competing with others.
-But there are people who make breakthroughs in their professional and personal lives by focussing on excelling and self improvement.
-Such exceptional men and women stand out from the crowd.
+But there are people who make breakthroughs in their professional and personal lives by focusing on excelling and self-improvement.
+Such exceptional people stand out from the crowd.
 They do not need to put others down to give them a sense of worth, but make it a point to acknowledge distinctive attributes in others.
-That is what makes them great people to be with.
+That is what makes them great people to work with.

 To excel, you need to anticipate and then exceed expectations.
-This you can do by fluidly and ingeniously working at the upper edge of your capabilities — not once in a while, but hour after hour, even when there’s a lot of stress, uncertainty, sudden changes and high expectations.
+This can be done by fluidly and ingeniously working at the upper edge of your capabilities — not once in a while, but hour after hour, even when there’s a lot of stress, uncertainty, sudden changes and high expectations.

 Competitiveness comes from not wanting to stretch or change yourself.
 The failures of others can make it seem that you are advancing when in truth, you’re standing still.
 Here are some tips that may help you bring out your best without entrapping you in ‘zero-sum’ thinking: